-The interview remains the cornerstone of the recruitment process and is often the most traumatic part.
-A well written CV or good reputation can get you an interview, but once the interview is confirmed the onus is very much on the candidate to perform well and be fully prepared.
+The interview remains the cornerstone of the recruitment process and can be the most traumatic part.
+A well-crafted CV can often get you an interview, but once the interview is confirmed the onus is very much on the candidate to perform well and be fully prepared.
 Adequate interview preparation will provide confidence and assist in giving a good impression.
 The first few seconds can be the most crucial point of the interview, and interviewers often (subconsciously) decide within 2 minutes whether you will get the job.

 There is a variety of ways to research client organisations and a good starting point is the company website.
 Most sites provide a company history and describe the products and activities of the business.
-The products manufactured will give you a good indication of the production process, type of issues the business faces and the type of customers (multiple retailers, wholsalers, foodservice).
+The products manufactured will give you a good indication of the production process, type of issues the business faces and the type of customers (multiple retailers, wholesalers, foodservice).
 If the company website has limited information, call and request a brochure or corporate information.
 For Plc's information is generally plentiful.
+You may know someone who has/does work there.
+If so, give them a call as you can gain an inside track into the business and possibly learn more about the person/s who will be interviewing you.

-Ask your FoodRecruit consultant if they can provide background information on your interviewer.
-Try and find out, how long have they been employed at the company?, how long in their current role?, what is their background?, which other companies have they worked for in the past?, what type of positions have they held in the past?.
 This information will help you understand the company culture the interviewer likes to work in, which gives you an insight into their personality.
-Also, you may have worked for the same company in the past and have mutual contacts, which as well as a good talking point, it helps you build empathy and rapport with the interviewer.
+Also, if you have worked for the same company in the past and have mutual contacts this is a good talking point, and helps you build empathy and rapport with the interviewer.

 Body language is an important consideration.
 Speaking clearly, eye contact, smiling, a firm handshake and sitting up straight all sounds like common sense but it is easy to let nerves get the better of you.
 Leaning slightly forward and mirroring the interviewers body language are techniques that are often used to create the right impression.

 The majority of modern interviewing is competency based, with technical questions also used.
 The interviewer is looking for specific examples of achievements in certain tasks.
 Prepare for the interview by trying to anticipate the type of questions you may be asked and prepare your answers.
-When talking about your achievements be precise but cover all the key points.
-Rely on work based examples to demonstrate your point and back up your response to questions, the interviewer will be able to relate to specific work based examples used to emphasise your point.
+When talking about your achievements be clear and precise but cover all the key points.
+Rely on work based examples to demonstrate your point and back up your response to questions raised.
+The interviewer will then be able to relate to specific work based examples used to emphasise your point.
 Be open and honest with the interviewer, this is crucial in establishing trust and rapport.

 Ask questions, the interview is a two-way process.
 Keep your questions relevant to the role and the company and don't ask too many questions at a first interview.
 Think of several potential questions before the interview, and as some of these may be covered during the interview, you may have three or four questions left to ask at the end of the interview.
 Remain positive even if you are not sure you want the job.
 As the interview progresses and the more you get to know about the role/company you may change your mind and decide you do want the position after all.
 Do not ask about the salary and benefits at a first interview, it looks like you are more interested in the rewards rather than the role.
 Wait for the interviewer to bring up the subject of salary, unless it has still not been discussed by the end of the second interview.